 About The Navigatio

 Hi!
-I’m Nele (“nay-la”) and welcome to my website!
-Add my love for travel, storytelling and photography to my slight coffee addiction and you get yourself The Navigatio.
+I’m Nele (“Nay-la”) and welcome to The Navigatio!
+Add my love for travel, storytelling and photography to my slight coffee addiction and you get yourself a travel blog.

 European City Breaks